-Recognition results in discretionary effort
+Employee recognition results in more discretionary effort at work

 Recognition versus reward

-Contrary to the words of anyone who’s ever tried to pay an artist in “exposure,” recognition isn’t the only way to express the value of someone’s work.
+Contrary to the words of anyone who’s ever tried to pay an artist in “exposure,” employee recognition isn’t the only way to express the value of someone’s work.
 If it were, none of us would be getting paid, after all.
 Recognition is intangible, but often more meaningful than the wages we receive.

 Rewards, on the other hand, are about as tangible as it gets.
 It might be a high street voucher, a tab at a favourite bar, or even just a nice box of chocolates.
 Of course, some businesses also operate using performance-based cash incentives, but these just aren’t as effective as recognition in the long run, and can cause disagreements and perceptions of unfairness.